LuongPhuHoa/socfish/README.md

  </a>
 </p>

-# About camera snapshot
+# About social fisher

     INFO:

-# How to install fisher
+# How to install SocFish

     INFO: Social Fisher will be installed into /bin and /usr/local/bin as /bin/socfish and /usr/local/bin/socfish!